calculix/cae/README.md

 What's new in future v0.9.0:

 - CalculiX 2.17.1.
 Linux version of CGX has 'cmap' command and [custom colormaps](https://github.com/calculix/cgx/releases/tag/v2.17.cmap): classic, viridis, inferno and turbo.
-- Switch colormaps from menu CGX.
+Switch colormaps from menu CGX.
 - Significantly improved INP importer algorithm.
 Now parser supports keyword line continuation.
 Tested on over 20 000 INP files, including Abaqus models.
-- Dependencies are automatically installed and tested on startup.
-- Python version and OS name are checked at startup.
+- New checker module.
+Checks are called on the application start.
+OS name, Python version, CAE version and default web browser are logged.
+Requirements are installed automatically via pip.
 - Significantly improved window connectivity (master/slave).
 - Improved robustness - now almost all python modules have a test method.
 - Refactored logging system.
 Now it is a new dedicated module.